blessiami/model/README.md

-How to reproduce the experiments
+How to Reproduce the Experiments
 =============
 # 1. Dataset Preparation
 ## Cityscapes